izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/README.md

 ## Reference

-Horde documentation is divided into sections focusing of aspects of Horde of interest to different groups.
+Horde's reference documentation is divided into sections by target audience:

 * [**Deploying Horde**](Docs/Deployment.md)
-  * Information on the architecture and components making up Horde, and best practices for deploying them.
+  * Information on the architecture and components making up Horde, and best practices for deploying them.<br>
-  * **Target audience:** IT, sysadmins, coders intending to modify Horde.
+  **Audience:** IT, sysadmins, coders intending to modify Horde.
 * [**Configuring and Operating Horde**](Docs/Config.md)
-  * Describes how to set up and administer Horde.
+  * Describes how to set up and administer Horde.<br>
-  * **Target audience:** Build/dev ops teams, admins.
+  **Audience:** Build/dev ops teams, admins.
 * [**Horde Internals**](Docs/Internals.md)
-  * Describes how to build and modify Horde, and its architecture.
+  * Describes how to build and modify Horde, and its architecture.<br>
-  * **Target audience:** Developers wishing to extend Horde.
+  **Audience:** Developers wishing to extend Horde.

 ## Further Reading